cube-drone/rt0/players-guide/src/gm/adventure/act1.md

    * But: this will begin to introduce the players to Daybreak Disciplinary Options.
 * Curfew?
 Players must be back in the dorms by 20:00, although the enforcement there is quite poor.

-## Quest 1: Players Need to Find Food and a Place to Sleep, and they Need to Stay out of Trouble
+## Quest 2: Players Need to Find Food and a Place to Sleep, and they Need to Stay out of Trouble
+* The Dormitories are uninhabitable.
+The temperature control is extremely broken, and the rooms are kept at a frosty 0C, which would give any players who attempted to sleep there hypothermia.
+* The Cafeteria is unusable.
+It's an Automat-style delivery system, but most of the food has been sitting for years and is rotten, dessicated, or otherwise inedible.
+The cooking robot has been quite broken for some time.
-* On account of having no money and no place to sleep, the players are going to need to figure out where they can sleep
+* The players are going to need to figure out where they can sleep and find something to eat.
 * They aren't authorized to leave Joyeuse yet.
 This doesn't mean that they can't leave Joyeuse, merely that it's harder because they can't trivially get to the other sectors of Paradise Lua.
 * Some obvious places to point the players if they're looking for a place to stay:
   * The Colada Hotel Pods.
-Long disused after tourism collapsed, here, and repurposed by (PEOPLE) for (REASON).
+Long disused after tourism collapsed, here, and repurposed as an event space: there's one of a few different large events running here:
-    * In order to sleep here, first players will need to (SIDE QUEST)
+    * The Anti-Ouro are throwing a multi-day "convention" to try and get to the bottom of the Ouroborous conspiracy, amongst other conspiracies.
+    * Paradise Lua's LGBT+ community, under fire from an increasingly conservative government, are throwing clandestine dance parties that also conceal a lightly organized resistance movement.
+    * A wedding: there aren't a lot of places to hold weddings in Paradise Lua and this is one of the cheapest.
   * Holding Cells: it's a place to sleep and eat and it's free!
 Negative side effect: you're imprisoned, though.
   * The Warehouses.
 Warehouse workers sleep in the stacks all the time, and if players can make friends with a Warehouse worker or Dockworker they can help the players find a sleeping nook.
   * Rapier Broadcasting.
 This office-space is fluorescent lit, but surprisingly ill-guarded at night.

-### Curfew Problems
+### 2.1 Curfew Problems
 * It's impractical for players to check in to the dorms at 20:00 and stay there for the night.
 * They either need to not show up for curfew (and face the Disciplinary Options) or fool the Curfew system somehow.

-### Disciplinary Options
+### 2.2 Disciplinary Options
 * Curfew Problems and Skipping Class can both lead to Disciplinary Options
 * Disciplinary Escalation:
  * A sternly worded note in the players' Disciplinary File